faheedah22/Capstone1-technical-homework/README.md

-# Hello This is capstone 1
+# Hi, I am learning to use git and github.
-# Capstone1-technical-homework
+# This is my first task for this class.